Certified Homemaker-Home Health Aides

 - A certification and authorization form;

-- A money order, certified check or company check made payable to the "New Jersey Board of Nursing" in the amount of $50 to cover the costs of application and certification;
+- A money order or certified check made payable to the "New Jersey Board of Nursing" in the amount of $60 to cover the costs of application and certification;

 - An official letter from the training agency verifying the number of training hours completed.
 The letter must be mailed directly to the Board; and